 The Management Executive Committee (MEC) has the primary responsibility for implementing, overseeing and taking ownership for the enforcement of strategy and internal control directives laid down by the Board.
 The Management level committees also actively manage risk through the Asset and Liabilities Committee ("ALCO") and the Risk Management Committee ("RMC.").
-The RMC as well encompasses Information Security, Financial Crime and Business Continuity Management matters to ensure that proper governance is in place.

-The Risk Management function headed by the Chief Risk Officer reports to the CEO and Group Chief Risk Officer.
+The Risk Management function headed by the Chief Risk Officer reports to the Board Risk Committee (BRC).
 The risk function is independent of the origination function to ensure the balance in risk reward decision is not compromised and to ensure transparency of decisions in accordance with laid down standards and policies.
-The risk function exercises control over credit, market, liquidity, operational, fraud, compliance, data governance and information security risk.
+The risk function exercises control over credit, market, liquidity, operational, fraud, compliance, data governance and information security risk and business continuity risk.